NeoMatrix14241/VisionLane/README.md

 - If archiving is not enabled or the archive path is not specified, input files are not moved.
 - Proper error handling is provided if the archive directory is missing or invalid.

+## Troubleshooting

+### Random Flashing Window Appears

+If you see a random flashing window (such as a command prompt or terminal) briefly appear during processing, especially in the built (PyInstaller) version, this is expected on Windows.
+It is caused by background subprocesses (such as Ghostscript for PDF compression, or CUDA/PyTorch initialization) that may momentarily open a console window.

+**How to minimize or avoid:**
+- This release now suppresses the Ghostscript window when compressing PDFs on Windows.
+- If you still see a flashing window, ensure you are using the latest version.
+- The window is cosmetic and does not affect OCR results or stability.

 ---